 Need to Know

 and there is an outhouse at Scout Lookout.
 Bring water, food, sunsceen and all necessary clothing.
 The run is not long, but it's intense full-value.
 Bring what you need to be safe and comfortable.

 During the last 1/2 mile summit ridge past Scout Lookout, you'll encounter both exposure and lots of people.
 Leave pacing expectations at the trailhead as you'll be stopping to let others by at narrow sections.
 Be wary of dangerous ice during non-summer months and do not proceed to the summit if storms are in the area or if the rock is wet.
-Be ready for wild temperature swings - from scorching sun on Walter's Wiggle to chilly shade in Refrigerator Canyon.
+Be ready for wild temperature swings - from scorching sun on the early switchbacks to chilly shade in Refrigerator Canyon.
 The stimulating summit pitch can be windy.

 From the Grotto shuttle drop-off, look for the signed trail on west side of the road.
 The trail, somewhat sandy but not hard, crosses the beautiful Virgin River, and bends north to largely follow it.
 Angel's Landing will be staring right at you.
 Savor this mellow warmup, because you'll be working hard soon.